Squalomix/info/README.md

 ## Species
-We first chose two egg-laying species, brownbanded bamboo shark (*Chiloscyllium punctatum*) and cloudy catshark (*Scyliorhinus torazame*), to facilitate sustainable sampling without sacrifices of adults as well as to fuel laboratory experimentation.
+We first chose two egg-laying species, brownbanded bamboo shark (*Chiloscyllium punctatum*) and cloudy catshark (*Scyliorhinus torazame*), to facilitate sustainable sampling without sacrificing adults, while also supporting laboratory experimentation.
 Please see [this post at Nature Research Community](https://communities.springernature.com/posts/decoding-shark-genomes-why-did-we-choose-those-species) for more details of our species choice.
 Currently, we are working on >10 more species for transcriptome or/and genome sequencing, and the speices list as of April 2021 is provided below (also, the list as of September 2020 available in the introductory movie linked above).

 Status of sequencing data acquisition<br>
 T, transcriptome reads<br>